phusion/passenger/doc/DebuggingAndStressTesting.md

  * A simple libc-level backtrace of the current thread.
 This backtrace may or may not correspond to the thread that caused the crash.
  * A detailed backtrace report, covering all threads.
 This report even contains the values of variables on the stack.
 The report is obtained through the [crash-watch](https://github.com/FooBarWidget/crash-watch) tool so you must have it installed.
 Crash-watch in turn requires gdb, which must also be installed.
  * Agent-specific diagnostics information.
-For example the HelperAgent will report the status of its process pool and its connected clients.
+For example the Passenger core will report the status of its process pool and its connected clients.

 You can change the crash behavior with the following environment variables: